Our tradition emphasizes the importance of View-Method-Fruition. This trinary mechanism functions as a circle of “Great

 View is our perspective – how we see ourselves and how we see reality.
 The character guàn (觀) shows a heron watching something, meaning to keenly perceive – this character also means Daoist temple.
 Our view informs how we relate to the world, how we approach our formal practice methods, and what we expect to “get” out of our practice.

 Method refers to our various formal practices of hygiene, meditation, & ritual, as well as our informal conduct.
-The character yòng (用) shows a water bucket, indicating a useful device.
-Methods are means to achieving a desired end result – like using a bucket to water a tree.
+The character shù (術) seems to suggest the movement of rice.
+Methods are means to achieving a desired end result – like growing rice to eat.

 Fruition refers to the ripening experience resulting from practicing methods with a view.
-The character guǒ (果) shows a tree bearing fruit – the successful achievement of the goal, the whole purpose of the bucket.
+The character guǒ (果) shows a tree bearing fruit – the successful achievement of the goal, the rice ready to harvest.

 View-Method-Fruition correspond to Heaven, Earth, & Humankind – Heaven being the primary inspiration, Earth being the field of activity, and Humankind being the resulting fruit of the union of Heaven & Earth.

 From this perspective, we can see the importance of looking into our view – what am I?
 What is reality?
 If method is a process, view is what directs that process – if we apply different views to the same process, it’s not going to have the same result.
 Our practice needs to align view & method in order to ripen the fruit.